SongQingHao-Yang/SongQingHao-Yang.github.io/_pages/about.md

 ## Research Interest

 My passion lies in exploring the fascinating realm of quantum information and computation, with a particular curiosity about understanding and building quantum computers in practice, if possible.
-My research interests span a diverse range of topics, including Hamiltonian simulation, architectural design in fault-tolerant quantum computing, distributed quantum computation, algorithm development, and quantum machine learning.
+My research interests span a diverse range of topics, including Hamiltonian simulation algorithm development, distributed quantum architectural design (resource estimation) in fault-tolerant quantum computing, quantum metrology and quantum machine learning.
 I am also intrigued by the role of magic states in enabling quantum computation.

 I thrive on collaboration and interdisciplinary work, so if our interests align, please don’t hesitate to get in touch—I’d love to connect and explore opportunities to work together!